Welcome to Part 2 of our journey through dietary cholesterol lore, into what actually works best for our long-term health.

 However, when LDL delivers cholesterol as part of the healing process, the entire particle, the cholesterol and the protein carrier, is absorbed into the cell that’s being healed.
 That LDL does not become an HDL, it becomes part of the healing cell.
 This, my friends, is the answer to why LDL are present in the plaques in your arteries, and also why HDL are correlated with better health, yet changing the amount of them doesn’t change health in any way.
 LDL are carrying cholesterol to rebuild damaged cells in our body.
 HDL are empty.
 They have nothing in them.
 These carriers are only considered HDL when they are done doing something and currently doing nothing!
 Adding or removing nothing isn’t very likely to change anyone’s health, is it?

 Ultimately, having a relatively high percentage of lipoproteins as HDL does mean that you are healthier, but not in the way we’ve been taught to think.
-More HDL means that there are less immune processes going on in your body.
-More of your carrier pods are doing processes like dropping fatty acids off to cells for energy or storage, and less of them are carrying cholesterol to damaged cells.
+More HDL means that there are fewer immune processes going on in your body.
+More of your carrier pods are doing processes like dropping fatty acids off to cells for energy or storage, and less of them are carrying cholesterol to repair damaged cells.
 That translates to proof that you’re in a good health state, but the HDL itself did not make you healthier.
 You have more HDL because you are healthier.

 So can you change your blood cholesterol levels with diet?